mdparvex/countries_api/README.md

 # Country data from the restcountry API
-This project involves fetching data from an external API, formatting the data, and making it available via RESTful APIs.
+This project involves fetching data from an external API, formatting the data, designing and migrating it to the database, and making it available via RESTful APIs.
 The data is displayed on a simple, secure web page where users can find information about different countries.